DanRohde/blender-stuff/WFC 3D Generator/README.md

 ## How the WFC 3D Generator algorithm works
 1. **Initializes** each cell of the grid with a list of permitted building blocks.
 Grid and region constraints are taken into account.
 2. Find the cell with the **lowest entropy**, in this case, the cell with the smallest list of building blocks.
 If there is more than one, the first or a random one is selected.
 3. **Collapse** the cell: Select a random object from the list of building blocks.
-Probability constraints and symmetry constraints are propagated and matching cells are collapsed.
 4. **Propagate** the constraints of the randomly selected building block to the neighborhood and the entire grid.
-Frequency constraints and adjacency constraints are applied.
+Symmetry constraints,  (region) frequency constraints, distance constraints, dimensions constraints, and adjacency constraints are applied.
 5. **Repeat** steps 2-4 until all cells are collapsed.
 6. **Render** the grid in the order in which cells are collapsed.
 Transformations are applied.

+More information about the constraints can be found on [GitHub](https://github.com/DanRohde/blender-stuff/blob/main/WFC%203D%20Generator/properties.md)

 ## Limitations and Known Issues
 * For neighbor restrictions to take effect, there must be more than one object in the source collection.